Introduction to Portuguese Wine

-Only in the last few years has the wine-drinking public realized there is more to Portuguese fine wines than Port and Madeira.
-This was largely due to the ubiquitousness of cheap and easy-to-drink Portuguese wines, such as Lancers and Mateus Rosé, for the past half-century.
+Only in the last few years has the wine-drinking public realized there is more to Portuguese wines than Port and Madeira.
+This was primarily due to the ubiquitousness of cheap and easy-to-drink Portuguese wines, such as Lancers and Mateus Rosé, for the past half-century.

 There is evidence of wine production in Portugal since the time of the Tartessians, who planted vines in the Sado and Tagus valleys around, at least 2000 BC.
-Later, Phoenicians, Romans, and Celts contributed to expanding the vineyards into new areas, along with the introduction of new grape varieties and winemaking techniques.
+Later, Phoenicians, Romans, and Celts contributed to expanding the vineyards into new areas and introducing new grape varieties and winemaking techniques.

-Nowadays, wine production in Portugal is a very dynamic activity that merges many centuries of tradition with modern trends and practices.
-For this reason, Portugal still does not have the strength of other world-famous wine regions as a brand; Portuguese wines usually present huge value for money.
+Nowadays, wine production in Portugal is a dynamic activity that merges many centuries of tradition with modern trends and practices.
+For this reason, Portugal still does not have the strength of other world-famous wine regions as a brand; Portuguese wines usually present colossal value for money.

 Portuguese Wine Regions

-The list below doesn’t pretend to be exhaustive, nor could it be, but it should give you a general idea of the main Portuguese wine regions and what to look for from them.
+The list below doesn’t pretend to be exhaustive, nor could it be, but it should give you a general idea of the main Portuguese wine regions and what to look for.

-The land of “Vinho Verde,” where wine is made since Roman times, is densely populated, with many small producers and parcels.
-It occupies the northwest of the country, standing almost entirely between the Douro and Minho rivers.
+The land of “Vinho Verde,” where wine has been made since Roman times, is densely populated, with many small producers and parcels.
+It occupies the country’s northwest, standing almost entirely between the Douro and Minho rivers.
 Its hills and valleys see fresh summers and mild winters, with fairly well-distributed rainfall throughout the year.
-This yields high-quality white wines that are complex and fresh, with Alvarinho and Loureiro being the top varieties.
+This climate yields high-quality white wines that are complex and fresh, with Alvarinho and Loureiro being the top varieties.

 A UNESCO World Heritage site, the Douro wine region is one of the world’s oldest appellations of origin, defined in 1756.
 Then, and until well into the 20th century, it essentially produced fortified wine, Port, which is probably still the more internationally recognized Portuguese wine.

-However, aside from a few exceptions, such as the mythical Barca Velha, it was in the 1990s that the Douro Valley actually started producing table wines, both white and red.
-Of these, despite the enormous expansion in sales and, consequently, in the produced volume, the best wines invariably come from old vineyards, sometimes centennial, with many mixed grape varieties — the so-called field blend, planted on terraces by the river.
+However, aside from a few exceptions, such as the mythical Barca Velha, in the 1990s, the Douro Valley started producing table wines, both white and red.
+Despite the enormous expansion in sales and, consequently, in the produced volume, the best wines invariably come from old vineyards, sometimes centennial, with many mixed grape varieties — the so-called field blend, planted on terraces by the river.

 This wine region is located in the north-central part of Portugal, surrounded by large mountain ranges that protect it from external climatic influences.
 The rugged terrain, alternating between smallholdings, woods, and rocks, results in various terroirs.

-Consequently, wines, which tend to have a “transversal” characteristic, feature a certain focus on subtleness and minerality.
+Consequently, wines, which tend to have a “transversal” characteristic, focus on subtleness and minerality.
 This is also the motherland of Touriga Nacional, considered by many the best Portuguese red grape variety, and Encruzado, a (white) local jewel.
-Nevertheless, despite its unique environment, beautiful landscapes, and a huge potential for the production of great wines, it is a region that, somehow, has remained far from the limelight.
+Nevertheless, despite its unique environment, beautiful landscapes, and considerable potential for the production of great wines, it is a region that has remained far from the limelight.

-A small appellation with an Atlantic climate, Bairrada sees the majority of its wine production come from co-ops, essentially complemented by comparatively small producers.
-Being the birthplace of some of the very best Portuguese wines, this region still divides opinions: on the one hand, some producers show resistance to the improvement of winemaking practices that is hard to understand; on the other, the nature of the great grape variety of the region, Baga, a robust cousin of Pinot Noir, makes many of the best wines very harsh when young, only showing their real worth after many years.
+A small appellation with an Atlantic climate, Bairrada sees most of its wine production come from co-ops, complemented by comparatively small producers.
+Being the birthplace of some of the very best Portuguese wines, Bairrada still divides opinions: on the one hand, some producers show resistance to the improvement of winemaking practices that is hard to understand; on the other, the nature of the incredible grape variety of the region, Baga, a robust cousin of Pinot Noir, makes many of the best wines very harsh when young, only showing their actual worth after many years.

 Viticulture in the area surrounding the Portuguese capital is previous to the Roman occupation of the peninsula.
-However, the fairly flat and fertile soils, along with the temperate climate, with moderate, even rainfall, doesn’t mean terroir or growing conditions are uniform.
+However, the relatively flat and fertile soils and the temperate climate, with moderate, even rainfall, don’t mean terroir or growing conditions are uniform.

-Here, the most famous wine is Moscatel, one of Portugal’s three great generous wines, made from the variety that gives it its name: Moscatel is the Portuguese word for the Muscat grape variety.
-Like great Port and Madeira, the best Moscatel, vivid and floral in young, despite its somewhat low acidity, can evolve for more than a hundred years, becoming a monster of concentration and complexity, capable of providing truly unique experiences.
+The most famous wine is Moscatel, one of Portugal’s three great generous wines, made from the variety that gives it its name: Moscatel is the Portuguese word for the Muscat grape variety.
+Like great Port and Madeira, the best Moscatel, vivid and floral in young, despite its somewhat low acidity, can evolve for more than a hundred years, becoming a monster of concentration and complexity, providing truly unique experiences.

 Regarding table wine, the classic red from this area is made with the Castelão grape.
-These wines are dry but also reminiscent of molasses and chocolate, exciting.
+These wines are dry but reminiscent of molasses and chocolate, which is exciting.

 Alentejo is a region of vast plains, tendentially hot and dry, situated in south-central and southern Portugal.
 In the first decades of the twentieth century, the government attempted to turn Alentejo into the “barn of Portugal” due to the climate and soil conditions favorable to the cultivation of cereals, along with the established agrarian structure based essentially on large estates.